EPIC448/blogpost-frontend/src/note.md

   What we need to work on
- .We need the ability to edit what blogpost we have already in the state.
+ We need the ability to edit what blogpost we have already in the state.
  Debugger will help with this.

- Start lookng in React Bootstrip .
+ vStart lookng in React Bootstrip .
 Or better yet do your own costimze CSS.
 Files.

  Reactbootstrap was added.